• Job Vacancies

 • Skills and Careers Fair

-• Careers learning through Personal Development programme
+• Careers learning through the Personal Development programme

-• Subject based careers trips and events
+• Subject-based careers trips and events

 Year 8

-• Apprenticeship Performance
+• Apprenticeship performance

 • Skills and Careers Fair

-• Careers learning through Personal Development programme
+• Careers learning through Personal Development

-• Subject based careers trips and events
+• Subject-based careers events

 Year 9

-• Careers learning through Personal Development programme
+• Careers learning through Personal Development

-• Subject based careers trips and events
+• Subject-based careers events

 Year 10

-• Careers learning through Personal Development programme
+• Careers learning through Personal Development

-• Termly careers learning in subject areas
+• Careers in all subject areas (termly focus)

 Year 11

-• Optional parental careers appointment with cares advisor
+• Optional parental careers appointment

-• Apprenticeship and college group workshops
+• Apprenticeship and college workshops

-• Careers learning through Personal Development programme
+• Careers learning through Personal Development

 • College and University Fair